 Are you an assured tenant?

-Most housing association tenants are assured tenants.
-This is a life-long tenancy, which will only end if you leave or are evicted.
+You’re probably an assured tenant if your landlord is a housing association.
+It’s a life-long tenancy, which will end only if you leave or are evicted.

 You won't be an assured tenant if: